LL.M. and S.J.D. Admissions

 - Three-Semester LL.M. in International Taxation or Taxation with a Concentration in U.S. Law

-- S.J.D.
-In Taxation.
-Email Associate Dean Charlene Luke (firstname.lastname@example.org) for additional information.
+- S.J.D. in Taxation – UF Law will accept applications for fall 2021 from February 1, 2021, through February 22, 2021 – Email Associate Dean Charlene Luke (firstname.lastname@example.org) for additional information.

 LL.M.
 CAS Report: